Bloomfield-SP16-CAT308A/Guides/README.md

 # Guides

+New for 2016!
 Here are some useful tips for this class and other classes as well.

 ## Version Control